Sanskrit: Vowels

 According to Masica, Sanskrit has four traditional semivowels, with which were classed, "for morphophonemic reasons, the liquids: y, r, l, and v; that is, as y and v were the non-syllabics corresponding to i, u, so were r, l in relation to r̥ and l̥".
 The northwestern, the central and the eastern Sanskrit dialects have had a historic confusion between "r" and "l".
 The Paninian system that followed the central dialect preserved the distinction, likely out of reverence for the Vedic Sanskrit that distinguished the "r" and "l".
 However, the northwestern dialect only had "r", while the eastern dialect probably only had "l", states Masica.
 Thus literary works from different parts of ancient India appear inconsistent in their use of "r" and "l", resulting in doublets that are occasionally semantically differentiated.

 The nasal 'ṃ' is optionally the corresponding nasal consonant before plosives (aṃ + k = aṅk or am k) and an 'm'-sound before r, s, ś, ṣ, and h.
-Before y, l, v, it can cause nasalaization and gemination (am + y = aỹy or am y).
+Before y, l, v, it can cause nasalisation and gemination (am + y = aỹy or am y).

 Consonants

-Sanskrit consonants are conventionally arranged into a symmetrical table that is based on how the sound is articulated, though this arrangement is somewhat forced and conceals a certain lack of parallelism among the actual sounds.
+Sanskrit consonants are conventionally arranged into a symmetrical table that is based on how the sound is articulated, though this arrangement is somewhat forced in that it conceals a certain lack of parallelism among the actual sounds.